 After the application is received, city staff will review the proposed building use change and determine whether any further requirements must be met.

-If the proposed use does not change the State Building Code occupancy classification and complies with the city zoning ordinance, a Registration of Land Use is issued when the $50 fee is paid.
+If the proposed use does not change the state building code occupancy classification and complies with the city zoning ordinance, a Registration of Land Use is issued when the $50 fee is paid.

-If the proposed use changes the building's State Building Code occupancy classification, a new Certificate of Occupancy is required.
+If the proposed use changes the building's state building code occupancy classification, a new Certificate of Occupancy is required.

 |Area (Square Feet)||Cost|

-|Up to 5,000 sq. ft.||$450|
+|Up to 5,000 square feet||$450|

-|5,001 - 25,000 sq. ft.||$750|
+|5,001 - 25,000 square feet||$750|

-|25,001 - 75,000 sq. ft.||$950|
+|25,001 - 75,000 square feet||$1,000|

-|75,001 sq. ft. - 100,000 sq. ft.||$1,250|
+|75,001 - 100,000 square feet||$1,400|

-|100,001 - 200,000 sq. ft.||$1,700|
+|100,001 - 200,000 square feet||$1,700|

-If remodeling is planned to accommodate the new use, a building permit will also be required.
-(Only a building permit fee is charged; there is no additional charge for the Certificate of Occupancy.)
+If remodeling is planned, a building permit will be required.
+Only a building permit fee is charged; there is no additional charge for the certificate of occupancy.
 City staff will review architectural drawings to ensure plans conform to city and state codes.
-As construction is completed, inspectors will verify that work complies with applicable codes.
-Once all remodeling is completed and has passed inspection, a Certificate of Occupancy is issued.
+As construction is completed, inspectors will verify the work complies with applicable codes.
+Once all remodeling is completed and has passed inspection, a certificate of occupancy is issued.